talk2viren/umermansoor.github.io/_posts/2016-05-15-7-deadly-sins-of-mobile-websites.md

 ## The 6th deadly sin: Auto Redirect

 At first, it sounds like a novel idea: redirect users to mobile optimized or iPad optimized website based on the type of device/browser they are using.
-If done right, that is, you have a great mobile website, it's a great idea.
-The problem is when the mobile website sucks, **users who want to see the desktop version will get agitated if they don't get what they want**.
-They will get very annoyed if even if they are asked to make the *very important decision* to choose between "The Mobile Version", "The Desktop Version", or "Get the App" every single time.
+If done right and you have a great mobile website, it works great.
+The problem is when the mobile website sucks, **users who just want to use the desktop version instead will get agitated if they don't get what they want**.
+I become very annoyed whenever sites ask me to make the *very important decision* to choose between *"The Mobile Version"*, *"The Desktop Version"*, or *"Get the App"* every single time.

-But what makes auto redirect an absolute sin is faulty redirects.
+But what makes **auto redirect an absolute sin is faulty redirects**.
 As Yoshikiyo Kato writes in this [post](http://blog.nxcgroup.com/2013/google-to-start-penalizing-mobile-redirects/):

 > A faulty redirect is when a desktop page redirects smartphone users to an irrelevant page on the smartphone-optimized website.
 A typical example is when all pages on the desktop site redirect smartphone users to the homepage of the smartphone-optimized site.